 Frank Eby was apparently not his full name and his full name of William Franklin Eby appears for the first time withing the pages of his WWI service papers.

 Eby returned to Alberta briefly after the war but took his family to the United States around 1920, entering the U.S. via Eastport, Idaho.
 The Eby's settled in San Bernardino, California

 where one of his sisters was already residing.
 Here Frank found employment as a pumping engineer.
 In December 1928 his wife Annie passed away a the age of 48.
 Sometime after

 1930 Eby remarried to Maude Geneva Savoie.
-Eventually most of his family including his fellow Anglo-Boer War brother Daniel as well as his parents Joel and Jane would relocate to
+Eventually most of his family including his brother Daniel, a fellow Anglo-Boer War veteran as well as his parents Joel and Jane would

-San Bernardino, California.
+relocate to San Bernardino, California.
 Additionally, after his arrival in the U.S. Eby began to go by his full name of William Franklin in official documents and correspondence.
-On 25 April, 1942 a
+On 25

-61 year old William Franklin Eby registered for the draft although at that age there was no real danger of this veteran of two was being drafted into a third.
-His draft card gives his
+April, 1942 a 61 year old William Franklin Eby registered for the draft although at that age there was no real danger of this veteran of two wars being drafted into a third.
+His draft card